justaman045/portfolio/content/posts/codedamn/what-is-the-best-searching-algorithm-explained.md

 ---
 title: What is the best searching algorithm?
 Explained
-date: "2022-09-28"
+publishedDate: "2022-09-28"
 tags: ["Searching", "algorithm", "developer", "tips", "backend", "interview"]
-draft: false
+status: "published"
+type: Post
-summary: In this article, I'll tell you about the best searching algorithm used for searching an array.
+# summary: In this article, I'll tell you about the best searching algorithm used for searching an array.
 ---

 # What is the best search algorithm?
 Explained